 Withdrawals are entirely free with Betfair, apart from if you are selecting express bank transfer.
 You can generally withdraw using the same deposit method you have used except for pre-paid cards and vouchers.

-Withdrawals usually take circa 2 to 5 working days but if you are using e-Wallets than it can be in just a few hours.
+Withdrawals usually take circa 2 to 5 working days.
+If you are using e-Wallets than it can be in just a few hours.
 There aren’t minimum withdrawals limits to credit and debit cards and Paypal which is favourable for Betfair.
 Even with those payments methods that have limits, you can make more then one withdraw a day.

-Betfair customer service can be reached 24/7 via live chat, email, phone, and also via social media.
+Betfair customer service is available 24/7 via live chat, email, phone, and also via social media.
 If you want to reach Betfair by phone you can do so daily from 07:30 am to 12:30 am.
-Agents are well prepared, and they are generally able to get resolutions to your problems in the first attempt.
+Agents are generally able to get resolutions to your problems in the first attempt.

 Betfair is fully compliant with UK Gambling Commission regulation in regards to Responsible Gambling.
 They are offering many tools to help customers manage their betting activity safely and responsibly.

-Betfair has different divisions and as such is licensed by the Malta Gaming Authority in addition to the UK Gambling Commission (license No. 39426).
+Betfair has different divisions.
+For this reason they are licensed by the Malta Gaming Authority in addition to the UK Gambling Commission (license No. 39426).

 Customer Services: 0344 871 0000 (UK)